Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Introduction

-Since 2005, many traditional machine learning methods (such as random forest and support vector machines) have been applied to human-engineered features extracted from complex structures, achieving some improvement over conventional approaches.
+Existing methods for binding affinity prediction can be roughly divided into three distinct categories: conventional, traditional machine-learning-based, and deep-learning-based.
+Conventional methods are typically based on ab initio quantum mechanical calculations or empirical approaches derived from experimental data, often formulated as physics-based models or parametric equations that predict binding affinity(\figref{fig:enter-label}(A)).
+These methods are usually rigid and tend to work well only in specific scenarios, such as with a single protein family~\citep{bender2021practical}.
+Since 2005, many traditional machine learning methods have been applied to human-engineered features extracted from complex structures, achieving some improvement over conventional approaches.
 Machine learning methods have proven to be less rigid and often more accurate, especially in terms of binding affinity scoring and ranking \citep{ballester2010machine, zilian2013, li2011} A decade later, as the number of protein-ligand samples in standard benchmarks like PDBbind~\citep{wang2004pdbbind}, MOAD~\citep{hu2005}, and PDB~\citep{burley2017protein} increased, deep learning began to dominate.
 This approach typically relies less on human-engineered features, if at all, and its learning potential could greatly increase with the continued accumulation of data.

+Looking ahead, the increasing emphasis on in silico drug discovery—accelerated by the FDA’s move to phase out animal testing—positions AI-driven computational models as a transformative force in binding affinity prediction.
+In particular, emerging AI virtual cells (AIVCs) offer a systems-level framework for modeling molecular interactions in dynamic, cell-specific, and multi-omic contexts.
+Advances in binding affinity predictors will not only strengthen the molecular foundations of AIVCs but also benefit from the broader simulation capacities that AIVCs provide.
+This reciprocal relationship underscores a future in which binding affinity prediction and AI-driven in silico modeling co-evolve to enable more accurate, mechanistic, and personalized biomedical insights.

-This paper covers important work on protein-ligand binding affinity prediction, from the early 2000s to the present, along with commonly used datasets and evaluation metrics.
-The remainder of the paper is organized as follows: Section~2 introduces important datasets and benchmarks, including data specifications and various datasets.
-Section~3 discusses methodology, in two categories: conventional and machine learning-based methods.
-In Section~4, we introduce various evaluation approaches, including scoring power, docking power, and ranking power.
-Finally, we conclude with a discussion of open questions and possible directions that remain unexplored in the field.
+This Review covers foundational research on protein-ligand binding affinity prediction, from the early 2000s to the present, along with commonly used datasets and evaluation metrics.
+It is organized as follows. \autoref{sec:2} introduces important datasets and benchmarks, including data specifications and various datasets. \autoref{sec:3} discusses conventional and machine learning-based methods. \autoref{sec:4} introduces various evaluation approaches, including scoring power, docking power, and ranking power.
+Finally, we discuss open questions and research directions that remain unexplored in the field.